mvazquezc/opensourcesummit2020/deploy-demo-env.md

     kubectl -n tekton-reversewords create -f webhook.yaml
     ~~~
 21. We need to provide an ingress point for our EventListener, we want it to be TLS, so we need to generate some certs

+    > **NOTE**: Use your own custom hostname for the tekton-events component when generating the key

     ~~~sh
     mkdir -p ~/tls-certs/